Bullet Journal For Mental Health

 Mental health is something that will probably touch everyone at some time.
 Either as someone suffering symptoms themselves or by seeing a family member or friend battle mental health issues.
 It can be seen in forms such as anxiety, depressive disorders, PTSD, Postnatal depression and so many other ways.

-WHO statistics show that one in four people around the world are affected by mental health disorders at some time in their lives.
+WHO statistics show that one in four people around the world is affected by mental health disorders at some time in their lives.
 That’s over 450 million people suffering in the world right now.

 We are starting to learn that looking after our mental health is just as important as our physical health.
 So, how can our Bullet Journals help with mental health?